jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Note

 I used lots of images and videos in the book.
 I want to emphasize I didn't make most of the media.
-I only edited and borrowed from the so called creator community.
-The hard working, underpaid, makers filling the internet up with useful articles, shows, and lessons.
+I only edited and borrowed from the hard-working creators filling the internet up with useful articles, shows, and lessons.

 Also, I use pop culture references such as those of Star Wars, Star Trek, Harry Potter, The Office, and computer games (e.g., Civilization).
 Using familiar stories is a more natural way to explain philosophy, politics, and in general, to relate to one another.
 In all cases, all due credit goes to the media's owners.

+You'll have to press play or enable sound on the videos.
+But since they're worth a thousand words, it's time well spent.

-I'm still getting reader feedback, they'll be some eras I'm not sure to keep or add to.
+I'm still getting reader feedback, they'll be some areas I'm not sure to keep or add to.
 If you like to contribute your thoughts, you can [email](mailto:techvolution@outlook.com).
-Or, fitting to internet culture, you can give your notes directly within this webpage by clicking "edit" at the top of each page.
-You'll need an account but can delete it and all your data once your done.
+Or, fitting to internet culture, you can give your notes directly within this webpage by clicking "edit" at the top.
+You'll need an account but can delete it and all your data once you're done.

 Lastly, keep in mind Chrome, Safari, Firefox each other "reader" modes.
-For Firefox press _F9_, and Safari _Command-Shift-R_ to reader on/off.
+For Firefox press _F9_, and Safari _Command-Shift-R_ to turn the reader on/off.
 Chrome makes you install an [extension](https://chrome.google.com/webstore/detail/reader-view/ecabifbgmdmgdllomnfinbmaellmclnh).
-Reader mores lets you customize the screen as you like it.
-Some disable videos, so I put a link to them in the caption so you can see click and view the.
+Reader mode lets you customize the screen as you like it.
+Some disable videos, so I put a link to them in the caption for you to tap and watch.

 ## Inner Flap